centrifuge/k-radial/src/radial.md

 ```

 # Ceiling
-The ceiling contract is a ward on a token contract and limits minting to never succeed a set limit on totalSupply.
+The Ceiling is the first ward, it's only purpose is to verify that any call to mint() would not result in the token available supply to surpass the limit that is hardcoded in the Ceiling contract.

 ## Specification of behaviours